 Planetesimal

 The notion of our isolation in the universe positions human beings as the only intelligent, civilised life forms capable of collaborative imagination and self-reflection, and the earth as the only planet that we know of that can support the development of life.
 The search for living things on other worlds is a practical curiosity - understanding the necessary interaction between an organism and its environment may enable us to gain a deeper understanding of ourselves.
-As we live in fear of ecological disaster there are also lofty ideas that we may find resolution through exploring space - terrestrial solutions or indeed habitable worlds to escape to.
+There are also lofty ideas that we may resolve fears of ecological disaster through exploring space - terrestrial solutions or indeed habitable worlds to escape to.
 In a more existential sense it may be a reach for something else, someone else, out there in the darkness.
 Until that happens however, the near cosmos offers little in the way of neighbourly entities that we can feel a true connection to.

 The most widely accepted giant-impact theory details a collision that resulted in the collection of debris in orbit around the Earth, which eventually formed the Moon.
 Like the fission and accretion hypotheses, it suggests a kind of geological kinship between the two, supported by their shared internal structure - differentiated into a cool crust, mantle and a metallic core.
 Without the means to make links on biological terms, the routes through which we find our celestial family follow exogeology, shared history and compelling, conceptual philosophy.